 I think part of the reason the movie resonated with me is that it didn’t have the self-seriousness of the first film.
 The first Young Guns is slow, partly because it needs to tell the origin of the Regulators and the reason for the Lincoln County War, but also because it wants to be a character study with Dick Brewer (Charlie Sheen) fighting Billy for control of the group.
 (I believe this is also the reason it was much more critically praised than the second film.)

 There are some wonderful moments to be sure and the final battle – from Chavez’s surprise return with horses to Billy popping out of a trunk guns blazing and ultimately hitting Murphy between the eyes – is nothing short of fantastic (and funny).
 But it takes a long time to get to that point.
-In the sequel, the action is almost immediate and prevalent throughout, and though I’m sure I’d mock the dialogue had I seen it for the first time today, at the time I found it to be light and quick, punctuated by funny moments like Arkansas Dave (Christian Slater) desperately wanting to be a known man and constantly claiming he was the leader of the gang.
+In the sequel, the action is almost immediate and prevalent throughout, and I found the dialogue to be light and quick, punctuated by funny moments like Arkansas Dave (Christian Slater) desperately wanting to be a known man and constantly claiming he was the leader of the gang.

 I can’t pick a favorite scene, but a contender is the killing of Bob Ollinger.
 At one point late in the film, Billy is locked up and Ollinger, the Deputy Sherriff, threatens him by telling him that, instead of bullets, he has eighteen dimes in each barrel of his shotgun.
 Later, after the sound of a gunshot brings him outside, Ollinger freezes when he sees Billy in a second floor window across the street holding his shotgun.